PicanhaLabs/blog/_posts/doctrine-dbal.md

 }
 ```

-Here we have an simple SQL, that selects all fields of the PRODUCTS table, and print the product names.
+Here we have a simple SQL that selects all fields of PRODUCTS table and print product names.

 The query method is the most simple one for fetching data, but it also has several drawbacks:

 * There is no way to add dynamic parameters to the SQL query without modifying $sql itself.
-This can easily lead to a category of security holes called SQL injection, where a third party can modify the SQL executed and even execute their own queries through clever exploiting of the security hole.
+This can easily lead to a category of security holes called SQL injection, where someone can modify the SQL executed or even execute their own queries through clever exploiting of the security hole;
-* Quoting dynamic parameters for an SQL query is tedious work and requires lots of use of the Doctrine\DBAL\Connection#quote() method, which makes the original SQL query hard to read/understand.
+* Quoting dynamic parameters for a SQL query is tedious work and requires lots of use of the Doctrine\DBAL\Connection#quote() method, which makes the original SQL query hard to read/understand.
 * Databases optimize SQL queries before they are executed.
-Using the query method you will trigger the optimization process over and over again, although it could re-use this information easily using a technique called prepared statements.
+Using the query method you will trigger the optimization process over and over again, although it could re-use this information easily using a technique called **prepared statements**.

 This three arguments and some more technical details hopefully convinced you to investigate prepared statements for accessing your database.